Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Results and Discussion

-In addition to speaker order bias, LLM-based summaries may also differ in how they represent the issues, positions, arguments, and proposals put forward by speakers from different party groups.
-Given that all summaries demonstrate some order bias, we control for where interventions occur in the context when comparing intervention fidelity (\textit{BERTScores}).
-Similar to the speaker order bias model, we fit a beta regression to model fidelity ($\textit{BERTScore}(s_i,\hat{s}_i)$) as a function of the speaker's turn $x_i$ (when they speak in the debate), the square of this $x_i^2$ (to account for the u-shaped attention), and indicator variables for each of the party groups in the European Parliament (e.g.: $\text{Party}_{A,i}$ is a binary variable indicating if $\text{speaker}_i$ is a member of group $A$).
+{\textbf{Hypothesis.}} In addition to speaking order bias and language bias, LLM-based summaries may also differ in how they represent the issues, positions, arguments, and proposals put forward by speakers from different party groups.
+Given that all summaries exhibit some speaking order bias, we control for where interventions occur in the context when comparing intervention fidelity (\textit{BERTScore}).
+As in previous experiments, we fit a beta regression to model fidelity ($\textit{BERTScore}(i_i,\hat{s}_i)$) as a function of the speaker's turn $x_i$ (when they speak in the debate), its square $x_i^2$ (to capture the U-shaped attention pattern), and indicator variables for each of the party groups in the European Parliament (e.g.\ $\text{Party}_{A,i}$ is a binary variable indicating whether $\text{speaker}_i$ is a member of group $A$).

-We centre the speaker order variable such that $x_i = 0$ refers to a speaker in the middle of a debate, and select the largest party (the European People's Party in the case of the EP) as the reference group.
+We centre the speaker order variable such that $x_i = 0$ refers to a speaker in the middle of a debate, and select the largest party (the European People's (PPE-DE) in the case of the EP) as the reference group.

+In this case, we hypothesise that, given established evidence of partisan bias in language models~\cite{huang2024biasa}, speakers may experience different levels of intervention fidelity depending on their political affiliations.

-Figure \ref{fig:marginal_means_by_group} plots the predicted marginal means for each EP party group across the different debate summarisation methods.
+{\textbf{Results.}} Figure \ref{fig:marginal_means_by_group} plots the predicted marginal means for each EP party group across the different debate summarisation methods.
 The predicted marginal fidelity scores indicate that the choice of summarisation method can impact how well the summary reflects the positions and arguments of speakers from different political groups.
-For the Mistral and Phi-4 models, the \textit{default} and \textit{prompted} generators performed too poorly to identify any significant bias between different party groups.
-However, in the case of the generators that improved overall fidelity (\textit{hierarchical} and \textit{grouped}), we find that the Phi-4 summaries attend more faithfully to interventions made by The Left party than others.
-A similar pattern is apparent in Claude's \textit{default} and \textit{hierarchical} summaries.
-Notably, the Claude-based generator, which produced the most abstractive summaries (see Section~\ref{sec:results_fidelity_compression}), shows the greatest disparity in group means.
-Interventions from The Left party are represented more faithfully than those from other groups, particularly the Identity and Democracy Group.
+For the \textit{Gemma3} and \textit{Phi-4} models, the flat summarisation performed too poorly to identify any significant bias between different party groups, as too many speakers are ignored entirely based on their speaking order.
+However, in the case of the hierarchical methods -- which attend more equally to all regions of the debate -- we find that the Phi-4 summaries demonstrate a representation bias in favour of interventions made by left-of-centre parties.
+This partisanship was only measurable after we addressed the speaking order bias.
+A similar bias in favour of left-of-centre positions is apparent across all \textit{Claude} models.